Sign In

 SHARE

 Plastic pollution is one of the world’s biggest environmental problems.
 From deep oceans to high mountains, plastic is everywhere.
 It affects wildlife, damages ecosystems, and even enters human bodies.
+In recent years, innovative solutions like Kenya plastic bricks have started to change the narrative, offering a practical way to turn waste into something valuable.

 She left a well-paid job because she could not ignore the waste problem around her.
 “In Nairobi, we generate about 500 metric tonnes of plastic waste every single day, and only a fraction of that is recycled,” she said.
 “That made me think, what happens to all this plastic?”